-One of the essentials for traveling in Japan is data communication, for posting photos on SNS, checking transportation to your destination, and so on.
-However, there may be times when the SIM card you prepared is not recognized properly, or you forgot to buy it before departure, and you have to procure it on the spot.
+One of the essentials for traveling in Japan is data connectivity, whether it’s for posting photos on social media or searching for transportation to your destination.
+However, there are times when the SIM card you prepared isn’t recognized properly, or you forget to buy one before departure and need to get one locally at the last minute.

-※All the information appearing in this article is as of May 2024.
-Please check the official website etc. for the latest information.
+*All information in this article is current as of November 2025.
+Please check official websites for the latest details before your trip.

 ※If you purchase or reserve the products introduced in the article, a portion of the sales may be returned to FUN!
 JAPAN.